Bachelor of Arts in Music Education

 Please note that this course is subject to validation.

-The BA (Hons) is a three year programme designed for anyone interested in arts and cultural policy, sociology, cultural studies, educational studies.
-Whilst there is no 1:1 principal study tuition as part of the programme, students will make music as a group whilst building the skills to improvise and facilitate music-making.
+The BA (Hons) is a three-year programme designed for anyone interested in arts and cultural policy, sociology, cultural studies, educational studies.
+Whilst there is no one-to-one principal study tuition as part of the programme, students will make music as a group whilst building the skills to improvise and facilitate music-making.

 Age, Qualifications and Standards